-Initial presentation of DCIS on mammography
+Initial presentation of Breast DCIS on mammography

 Please note, this page is still good, but is getting a little old, whereas this new page on DCIS is up-to-date.

-The initial presenting mammographic features of microcalcifications in DCIS tend to vary between casting, crush stone, and powerish types, with the highest percentage being crushed stone microcalcifications.
+The initial presenting mammographic features of microcalcifications in breast DCIS tend to vary between casting, crush stone, and powderish types, with the highest percentage being crushed stone microcalcifications.
 Asymmetrical density with architectural distortion is not found quite as often, but where it does occur, the DCIS tends to be of a higher nuclear grade.

 It should be noted that not all cases of ductal carcinoma in situ will show microcalcifications.
 In these situations, high resolution ultrasound can be useful for detecting non-calcified DCIS.
 However, there would typically have to be some compelling reason to use ultrasound, such as a high risk patient or unusual clinical features.
-Approximately 10-20% of DCIS cases will not show calcifications at all, and about 16% of all breast DCIS is hidden from mammography altogether.
+Approximately 10%-20% of DCIS cases will not show calcifications at all and about 16% of all breast DCIS is hidden from mammography altogether.

 |Common Presenting Radiologic features with DCIS|